 These include the eye being red, painful, sensitive to light, and having blurred vision.

 If you notice these symptoms you should contact your optometrist as soon as possible.
-If you cannot do this you should go to your local eye casualty department.
-If these symptoms are present in children, or if you wear contact lenses or have the symptoms in both eyes, you should go to a hospital eye casualty department.
+If you cannot do this you should phone NHS 111 for further advice.
+If these symptoms are present in children, or if you wear contact lenses or have the symptoms in both eyes, you should contact your optometrist as soon as possible.
+If you cannot do this you should phone NHS 111 for further advice.

 If you are suspected of having herpes simplex keratitis your optometrist or ophthalmologist will carefully examine your eye to make sure that the back of your eye is not involved.
 You will then be given antiviral eye drops to treat the infection.